 The 2 ventricles of the heart are situated on its posterior aspect, below their corresponding atrium.
 The left atrium pumps oxygen-rich blood to the left ventricle during diastole.
 The left ventricle then pumps the blood into the aorta, which branches to direct blood to the systemic circulation.

 The right atrium pumps oxygen-poor blood into the right ventricle, which then transports it via the pulmonary artery to the pulmonary circulation for oxygenation.

 The tricuspid valve separates the right atrium and right ventricle, while the mitral valve separates the left atrium and ventricle.
 The valves are attached to the chordae tendineae, which are elastic tendons that open the valve during atrial systole/ventricular diastole and close the valve during ventricular systole preventing regurgitation of blood.

 The ventricles have thicker, more muscular walls compared to the atria, where the left ventricle has thicker walls compared to the right ventricle.
-There are semilunar valves at the opening to the aorta and the pulmonary vein.
-These valves close during ventricular diastole and separate the left ventricle from the aorta and the right ventricle from the pulmonary vein, thus preventing regurgitation of blood.
+There are semilunar valves at the opening to the aorta and the pulmonary artery.
+These valves close during ventricular diastole and separate the left ventricle from the aorta and the right ventricle from the pulmonary artery, thus preventing regurgitation of blood.

 The volume of blood pumped by the left ventricle to the systemic circulation is larger compared to the volume of blood pumped by the right ventricle to the pulmonary circulation.